Enumclaw, Washington: Government

 Enumclaw has a mayor–council government that is governed by a seven-member city council.
 The city councilmembers are elected at-large to four-year terms with no limits.
 The mayor is also elected to a four-year term with no limits.
-Former city councilmember Jan Molinaro was elected mayor in 2017.
+Anthony Wright was elected mayor in 2025 and took office on January 1, 2026.

 City council meetings are held on the second and fourth Mondays of each month at 7:00 p.m. in Council Chambers at City Hall.
 The agenda and Council packets are available online and at City Hall prior to the meeting.

-Enumclaw is one of just three cities in Washington with breed-specific legislation limiting pit bull dogs within the city limits.
-Enumclaw has also chosen to ban the production, distribution and sale of recreational marijuana.
+Enumclaw has breed-specific legislation limiting pit bull dogs within the city limits.

 The City of Enumclaw operates its own solid waste utility (garbage), water, stormwater and sewer departments.
 The city is unique as it is just one of two cities in Washington State that owns its own natural gas utility.

 The United States Postal Service operates the Enumclaw Post Office and a regional distribution center.
 Enumclaw is also home to a detachment for the Washington State Patrol (WSP), the U.S. Forest Service, the Department of Natural Resources and the Washington State Department of Transportation (WSDOT).